gaurav07ag/Ujjain_mahakumbh/README.md

 Push changes to your GitHub repo.

-They will automatically reflect on Lovable deployment.
+They will automatically reflect on netlify deployment.

 Features to Add (Future Scope)